rancher/docs/content/rancher/v2.6/en/installation/resources/update-rancher-cert/_index.md

 Then, connect to a controlplane node of the downstream cluster via SSH, create a Kubeconfig and apply the definitions: https://gist.github.com/superseb/b14ed3b5535f621ad3d2aa6a4cd6443b

+# Updating from a Private CA Certificate to a Common Certificate

+It is possible to perform the opposite procedure as shown above: you may change from a private certificate to a common, or non-private, certificate.

+The following conditions must be met to perform this process correctly:

+- The secret `tls-ca` is no longer needed.
+- On Rancher upgrade, the `privateCA` parameter **must** be either removed or set to `false`.
+- The `CATTLE_CA_CHECKSUM` environment variable on the downstream cluster agents **must** be updated to "" (an empty string).